-An essential feature of casual academic employment is that there is no expectation of continuity of employment, unless stated otherwise, in writing, by the Executive Director (Human Resources).
-The casual academic rates are as set out in Schedule B - Casual Academic Salaries contained in the USQ Enterprise Agreement.
+An essential feature of casual academic employment is that there is no expectation of continuity of employment, unless stated otherwise, in writing, by the Chief People Officer.
+The casual academic rates are as set out in Schedule B - Casual Academic Salaries contained in the Enterprise Agreement.
 The hours worked by a casual academic Employee may vary from week to week, and month to month, with possible periods of no employment.

 Where a casual academic Employee is required to undertake work activities from home, the Employee may be entitled to receive an allowance to cover the costs of internet usage, as determined by the faculty/section.

 The circumstances in which academic casual employment will normally be used includes: work of an irregular or intermittent nature; supervision of practical teaching; covering short-term absences; provision of employment opportunities to postgraduate Students; or provision of industry or professional experience to teaching programs.